 Surely, it’s a good chocolatier that makes good chocolate.
 But it’s a good taster who makes a good chocolate even better.

-This is a limited-entry chocolate appreciation and tasting session for epicureans and aficionados of premium gourmet chocolate.
-Entry entitles guests to unlimited tasting of all our featured chocolates.
-Proceeds from ticket sales go towards charity.
+Connoisseur’s Delight!
+This is a limited-seating chocolate appreciation and tasting class for epicureans and aficionados of premium gourmet chocolate.

 Fine chocolate is about taste, style, and integrity, and fine chocolate is the medium for our message.
 Full of anecdotes and edgy information, this session will take you on an amazing journey of discovery of this divine ecstasy on Earth.

 Sometimes you just want to put a piece of chocolate in your mouth, not think about it, and enjoy it mindlessly.
 But to truly experience your chocolate you need to understand what’s going on, where those flavour nuances might be coming from.
 You need to know where that chocolate might have been grown and what its characteristics are.
 When you eat chocolate this way, you will realise that it really enhances your experience of enjoying it.
 We like to call this increased awareness "chocolate mindfulness" and it’s all about rekindling a relationship with your chocolate.

 Chocolate has an inspiring story about how its flavours are directly connected to the places and people involved in its making.
 Once you learn to recognise and appreciate these differences, your experience of eating chocolate will change forever.